philpagel/debian-headless/readme.md

 The default password is `install` and can be configured in the preseeding file.
 Alternatively, set a host key in preseeding for passwordless login.

+BTW: my `presseed.cfg` assumes that we are connected via ethernet (as a server should be).
+If you want =to/must use a wifi connection you need to configure this.